 I am also an advocate of giving captive birds choice.
 This makes them feel empowered – and a bird feeling that way typically feels the need to bite less.
 No, again, it’s not like in the wild… But it’s the next best thing.
 In line with providing choice, I also refuse to clip my birds’ wings.
 They love the freedom of flight, and I find nothing more beautiful.
 If I didn’t want a flighted parrot, I would own a dog instead – and I think that generally, that should be the attitude.

 Besides all of that, even if you believe that such creatures should never be kept in a human home, these birds have been raised in a captive situation.
 They do not know how to survive in the wild and would die if released there.
 Parrots bred by people need us.

 Argue that how you want, the breeding industry is not stopping – not unless everyone out there decides to adopt and not buy.
 However wonderful that would be, it simply isn’t happening.
 These human-raised birds exist and can’t go anywhere other than to a loving, human family that does their best to provide.

 Would you rather destroy a bird, than see it placed into a loving home with people?

 When it comes to exotics, my general rule is this: if it can kill or maim you, or if it wants to eat you (or any combination therein), you shouldn’t keep it as a pet.

-My parrots never wanted to kill anyone.
-Most can’t put your life in danger if they do bite – and a good owner will invest in training to help their birds learn how to behave in a human home.
-Similarly, snakes have no interest in harming a human.
+Whilst many large parrots present veritable danger, a good owner will invest in training to help their birds learn how to behave in a human home.
+Similarly to this, snakes have little to no interest in harming a human.